 ‘No joke, Miss Nicholls.
 We take our business very seriously.’

-‘Regrettably, there are those who would use high technology for low purposes,’ he said, his voice still framed by his handsome smile.
+‘Regrettably, there are those who would use high technology for low purposes,’ he said, his words framed by his handsome smile.
 Chloe could only look at him for a split second every few minutes.
 ‘We don’t use Z-list celebrities, only artists like the ones on that sheet of paper you’re holding.
 We’re about the body of work, rather than the body, if you’ll pardon the expression.’

 ‘How did you get permission to clone them?
 And how did you get the genetic material?’

-‘Three things facilitate our ability to clone these individuals: an item that they used or that belonged to them, a descendant who needs cash and a top drawer legal team.’
+‘All we need is an item that they used or that belonged to them, a descendant who needs cash and a top drawer legal team.’

 ‘And the clone has no idea who I am?’